Scaled Composites Proteus: IHOP 2002

 The International H2O Project (IHOP 2002) was a field experiment which took place over the Southern Great Plains of the United States from May 13 to June 25, 2002.
 The chief aim of IHOP 2002 was improved characterization of the four-dimensional (4-D) distribution of water vapor and its application to improving the understanding and prediction of convection.
 The NASA Holographic Airborne Rotating Lidar Instrument Experiment was flown as a part of this project.
 Flights were performed in coordination with Lockheed P-3 and DC-8 aircraft.

 NASA Crystal-FACE

 In July 2002, Proteus participated in Crystal-FACE, measuring tropical cirrus clouds, operating from Key West, Florida, flying as far south as Belize.
 For this phase of the project, the aircraft was configured with 10 ft canards and 13 1/2-foot wingtip extensions.

 ARM-UAV

 Proteus has been used in a number of deployments as a part of a project sponsored by the DOE's Atmospheric Radiation Measurement program and the Sandia National Laboratories to study cirrus clouds in the upper atmosphere.
-During these flights, the aircraft was equipped with over 20 sensors mounted on five parts of the aircraft.
-In November 2002, Proteus participated in another phase of the project, flying from Ponca City.
-In October 2004, Proteus operated out of Fairbanks, Alaska, and, in February 2006, the aircraft was deployed to Darwin, Australia.